vaibhav-venkat/shapes_3d/docs/patchy_sphere.rst

 1. :math:`R` is the radius of the sphere
 2. :math:`\rho_\text{sphere}` is the density of scatters in the sphere, in scatters per unit volume.
 3. :math:`\mathbf{Y}` is an vector representing the area of the patches.
-   If each patch contains the same area, then :math:`\mathbf{Y}` can be treated as an integer in the code.
-   We wil assume it is a vector in the documentation
 4. :math:`X` is the number of patches on the sphere
 5. :math:`\rho_\text{patch}` is the density of scatters in the patch, in scatters per unit area.